-Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
+Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.

-Geographical factors Schools Response We have a close proximity to the coastline and a beck All classes during the academic year (more so in the Summer term) undertake RNLI activities to teach about the dangers of the sea and tides.
+Geographical factors School's response We have a close proximity to a beck and the sea The whole school is warned of the dangers at every end of term assembly All classes during the academic year (more so in the Summer term) undertake RNLI workshops to teach about the dangers of the sea and tides.
 Water safety is consolidated termly in each year group.
-An assembly at the end of every half term reminds the children about the dangers of the sea and open water.
-Social and economic factors Schools Response • Derelict shops / buildings in the village such as the post office.
-We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond the consequences of criminal damage and trespassing.
-Peer Group factors Schools Response Children have older siblings who may be influential to younger family members.
+We have a lot of fields and farmland around school We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
+We teach the children to notify adults of where they are playing.
+We have a close proximity to the A689 dual carriageway and bank top road (country lane) Children in Y3/4 are taught pedestrian training.
+All children are taught road safety as part of PHSE curriculum and every term in assembly.
+Social and economic factors School's response Derelict buildings in the village known locally as 'air raid shelters, RHM Greatham Factory and the signal box in remote areas' We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
+Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing.
+Year 5&6 children also take part in Crucial Crew training.

+We teach the children to notify adults of where they are playing.
+Peer group factors School's response Children have older siblings who may be influential to younger family members.
 Our curriculum teaches children about the issue of 'peer pressure'.
 Children engage in different scenarios and are given choices to make through role play.
 Children are taught to be confident and assertive through our PSHCE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
-We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
-Home factors Schools Response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry monsters'.
+Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
 Through our Computing Curriculum, children are taught about online safety.
 Every child has signed our 'Acceptable Use' contract.
 Parents sign an 'Acceptable Use' contract too.
-Our website gives parents and children links to how to keep safe online.
-We update our social media page to inform parents about keeping their children safe online.
+The Online Safety Page is updated regularly on the school website.
+Newsletters include how to stay safe online.
+We use our learning and social media platforms to update parents with online safety advice.